 <C>Data analyses generalized linear models. – We initially assumed the count data most likely followed a Poisson or negative binomial distribution, and to assess the distribution of these data, we assumed that count data are discrete and examined the ratio between the variance of the counts and the mean count per site, and graphical representations of predicted vs. observed distributions of count data from each site.
 We then used generalized linear models (GLM, Bolker et al. 2009) with a negative binomial distribution to assess oyster counts (dependent variable) over period (time variable, a winter or summer period of time of equal length each year, see Table 1 in supplemental files where each period is defined), locality (i.e., Horseshoe, Lone Cabbage etc.), and site (Inshore, Nearshore, Offshore).
 We assumed that total transect oyster counts were likely to increase with transect length, so we included transect length as an offset of effort (log link function; Zuur et al. 2009; 2013).
 Using effort as an offset changed the model from modeling counts, to modeling a rate (count/area) as the response variable.
 Because each of our transects was a fixed width, area only changed as a function of transect length.
 Since these models have a log link, the equation is most simply described as log(count/transect length) = beta0 + beta 1 * covariates which can be re-written as log(count) = log (transect length) + beta0 + beta 1 * covariates.
 Additional advantages of using the actual counts vs. converting the counts and area to densities is that the fitted values and confidence internals do not contain negative values (Zuur et al. 2009).
-We used the best fitting (lowest Akaike information criterion [AIC]; Bolker 2008) model to predict oyster counts by period.
+We used the best fitting (lowest Akaike information criterion [AIC] value; Bolker 2008) model to predict oyster counts by period.
 All models were fit using the glm.nb function from the MASS package in R (Venables and Ripley 2002; R Core Team 2018).

 We also developed a candidate set of models of biological interest to fit to these data.
 As an estuarine species, the role of salinity in influencing oyster recruitment and survival is of interest to resource managers (Turner 2006; Buzan et al. 2009; Fisch and Pine 2016).
 Oyster population status has been considered a metric for estuarine ecosystem health (Bergquist et al. 2006; Coen et al. 2007) and to evaluate minimum flow regulations in the Suwannee River basin (Farrell et al. 2005; Bergquist et al. 2006).
 We conducted exploratory analyses of how Suwannee River discharge (USGS gauge 02323500), as a proxy for salinity, nutrient inputs, and other factors, influenced counts on oyster reefs.
 We assessed how mean daily river discharge in year of sampling, or discharge with 1 or 2-year lags influenced oyster counts.
-All continuous covariates were centered (mean = 0, standard deviation = 1) using the scale function in R before including in each GLM model.
+All continuous covariates were centered (mean = 0, standard deviation = 1) using the scale function in R before including in each GLM.
 The Corrigan’s Reef locality is closer in proximity to the Waccasassa River, a small (1242 km2 watershed compared to 24968 km2 for the Suwannee River) coastal river with low elevation gradient.
-We were unsure whether climate driven discharge patterns in the Waccasassa River were the same as the larger Suwannee River basin.
-River discharge information for the Waccasassa River (detrended to remove tidal influence, USGS station 02313700) is only available for approximately 10 years.
-We compared patterns in the Waccasassa and Suwannee rivers and found generally similar patterns in discharge.
-We therefore used the Suwannee River discharge for all analyses.
+We were unsure whether climate driven discharge patterns in the Waccasassa River were the same as those in the larger Suwannee River basin.
+River discharge information for the Waccasassa River (detrended to remove tidal influence, USGS station 02313700; USGS, 2019) is only available for approximately 10 years.
+We compared hydrologic patterns between the Waccasassa and Suwannee rivers and found generally similar patterns in discharge.
+We therefore used the Suwannee River discharge, a longer period of record, for all analyses.